-On behalf of Hastings Law Firm P.C. posted in Doctor Errors on Thursday, April 7, 2016.
+On behalf of Hastings Law Firm P.C. posted in Lawyers in Texas for Doctor Errors on Thursday, April 7, 2016.

 Texas residents who experience unfamiliar medical symptoms usually rush to emergency rooms expecting to receive prompt medical treatment.
 Unfortunately, not all problems are treated as emergencies at these facilities.
 Sadly, lives are sometimes lost when treatments at emergency rooms are delayed, and it is not uncommon for medical malpractice lawsuits to follow.